fedora-python/portingguide/source/imports.rst

 Importing
 ---------

-Python 3 brings a complete overhaul of the way ``import`` works, but developer-visible changes can be summarised as follows.
+Python 3 brings a complete overhaul of the way ``import`` works – the import machinery was ported from C to Python.

+Developer-visible changes are summarised below.

 Absolute imports